-From the truly macabre to the merely disconcerting, here are 10 price killers to avoid.
+From the truly macabre to the merely disconcerting, here are the price killers you can learn to avoid.

 A death doesn’t have to be gory to cause people to think twice about moving into a house.
-A suicide or freak accident can seem like bad juju, and even natural deaths are enough to creep out some buyers.
+Even natural deaths are enough to creep out some buyers.

 Death, in general, simply doesn’t seem to be good for home sales.
-By analyzing property values of houses near funeral homes, the National Association of Realtors found prices were 6.5% lower than other properties in the county.
+Analyzing values of houses near funeral homes, the National Association of Realtors found prices were 6.5% lower than for properties elsewhere in the county.

-Even if you don’t have to disclose information about your neighbors, potential buyers won’t have much trouble finding the unsavory characters on the block.
-Thanks to online sex offender and other criminal registries, that information is easy to find.
-The National Bureau of Economic Research estimates that the presence of a sex offender drops the prices of homes within a tenth of a mile by 4%.
+Even without a real estate disclose, potential buyers won’t have much trouble learning about unsavory characters on the block.
+Thanks to online registries of sex offenders and other criminals, that information is easy to find.
+The National Bureau of Economic Research estimates that the presence of a sex offender’s residence drops the prices of homes within a tenth of a mile by 4%.

 Not all mold is deadly, but there has been enough bad press about toxic mold that buyers would understandably balk at purchasing a home that has any variation of the stuff.

 “In some states, real estate agents or brokers have a duty to disclose problems they know about.
 Likewise, an appraiser should notify you of any obvious sign of a mold problem if it could affect the value of the property.”

 We all like our electricity, but not everyone wants high-voltage wires outside their home.